beaker-project/beaker-dev-docs/bpo.rst

 Lighttpd
 --------

-Lighttpd listens on port 80 and serves all web traffic for
+Lighttpd listens on ports 80 and 443 and serves all web traffic for
 \*.beaker-project.org.
-SSL on port 443 is disabled since we do not have any SSL certificates.

 The base config is in the standard place (``/etc/lighttpd/lighttpd.conf``).
 Config for each name-based virtual host is included from the corresponding file in ``/etc/lighttpd/vhosts.d/``.

-At present, a custom rebuild of the lighttpd package is installed to fix `bug 912546 <https://bugzilla.redhat.com/show_bug.cgi?id=912546>`_.
-Make sure not to upgrade/downgrade to a version of the package which is not patched (for example, when upgrading to a new Fedora release).

 Git daemon
 ----------